Have you been called to something more?

 We provide a substantial offering

-Each full-time student has a Mentor, and there are two hour-long conference calls per month: one with the instructor, and one with the CSS Spiritual Director, Jyoti.
+Each full-time student has a Mentor, and there are two hour-long conference calls per month: one with the instructor, and one with the CSS Spiritual Director, Darlene Hunter.

 The Ministry Training Program also includes 22 Teachings and Stories from our Elders around the world.

 (If you are employed by a company that offers tuition reimbursement, the MTP tuition may be eligible.
 Please contact your benefits coordinator).

 “The Ministry Program at the Center for Sacred Studies has been a foundational pillar on my path with Spirit.
 Its mystery teachings helped me to call forth parts of myself that had been dormant or poorly integrated, while offering me a framework in which I could safely explore and develop my gifts.
 Make no mistake, this program will transform you.
 Let it.”
 Rev. Michelle Coleman